bparanj/crystal/electronics/components/resistor-qna.md

 - Extremely Low Resistance: Acts almost as a short circuit, used for current sensing or bridging very small voltage drops.
 - Usefulness: High-value resistors are helpful in sensor circuits to minimize current flow.
 Low-value resistors are used for power management and current sensing in feedback loops.

-12. Component → Active or Passive?

 A resistor is a passive component.
 It does not introduce energy into the circuit but rather absorbs energy in the form of heat to limit or control current flow.

-## What is a Resistor?

 A resistor is a small part that helps control the flow of electricity.
 It makes it harder for electricity to pass through, which helps keep things safe.
 It can make the electricity smaller so that other parts in a circuit don't get too much.

-## Why Do We Need Resistors?

 Resistors are important because they help protect other parts.
 If too much electricity goes through, it can break things.
 Resistors make sure the electricity stays at the right level so everything works well.

-## Where Do We Use Resistors?

 We use resistors in many places: